gracelang/language/languageSpec/spec.md

 ### Method parameters

-Depending on their syntatic form, method declarations may include one or more paramter lists.
-Inside method bodies, method paramters are treated as **'def'**s: they may not be reassigned.
+Depending on their syntactic form, method declarations may include one or more parameter lists.
+Inside method bodies, method parameters are treated as **'def'**s: they may not be reassigned.
 Method parameters may optionally be annotated with types: the corresponding arguments will be